Crystalline representations and Wach modules in the relative case

-In this article, following the arithmetic case, we define the notion of Wach modules in the relative setting.
-Over an unramified base, for $p$-adic representations admitting such structures, we examine the relationship between filtered $(\varphi, \partial)$-modules and Wach modules.
-Further, we show that for certain class of crystalline representations (in the sense of \cite{brinon-padicrep-relatif}), one can recover filtered $(\varphi, \partial)$-modules from Wach modules.
+{ \textbf{Abstract.} We study the notion of Wach modules in relative setting, generalizing the arithmetic case.
+Over an unramified base, for a $p$-adic representation admitting such structure, we examine the relationship between its relative Wach module and filtered $(\varphi, \partial)$-module.
+Moreover, we show that such a representation is crystalline (in the sense of Brinon), and one can recover its filtered $(\varphi, \partial)$-module from the relative Wach module.
+Conversely, for low Hodge-Tate weights $[0, p-2]$, we construct relative Wach modules from free relative Fontaine-Laffaille modules (in the sense of Faltings).